RamblingCookieMonster/Dots/README.md

 This is a janky CMDB-lite that uses PowerShell, neo4j, and a little duct-tape

+WARNING: This is at the _sufficient for demo purposes_ stage.
+No tests.
+Many assumptions.
+Use at your own risk : )

 ## What can Dots do?

 Out of the box, we can query external sources for: